amaranth-lang/rfcs/text/0060-soc-uart-peripheral.md

 - Decoupling the peripheral from the PHY allows flexibility in implementations.
 For example, it is easy to add FIFOs between the PHYs and the peripheral.
 - A standalone `ReceiverPeripheral` or `TransmitterPeripheral` can be instantiated.

-- The choice of a 16-bit divisor with an (otherwise) unspecified encoding gives allows implementation freedom:
+- The choice of a 16-bit divisor with an (otherwise) unspecified encoding allows implementation freedom:
   * some may not care about a clock divisor at all (e.g. a behavioral model of an UART PHY, interfacing with a pseudo-TTY).
   * some may provide their own divisor encoding scheme (e.g. a 13-bit base value with a 3-bit scale, that can cover common frequency/baudrate combinations with a [<1% error rate](https://github.com/amaranth-lang/rfcs/files/14672989/baud.py.txt) (credit: [@whitequark](https://github.com/whitequark))).